sjb8100/VoxLauncher/README.md

 ## Setup
 The launcher is written in C# and is a native .Net application.

-TODO : Investigate running on Linux and Mac (Mono?)

 ## Running
 Simply run the provided **VoxLauncher.exe**, this will allow you to config and run the Vox executable in the Vox working directory.